-Looking for a big 32″ monitor with a high enough resolution for a crisp image quality as well as an affordable price?
+Looking for a big 32″ monitor with a high enough resolution, great image quality, and affordable price?
 Then the Acer EB321HQU is the monitor for you!

 Moreover, thanks to its WQHD resolution of 2560×1440 pixels, the picture has sharp and clear details with a decent amount of screen real estate available.